 2. Remove tree libs within 2,5-3m from the roof - This will prevent squirrels from access to your roof.

 4. Live traps – You can locate the path of entry and put a squirrel trap on the way.
-If you are inexperienced with this method, you can hire professional squirrel trappers.
+If you are inexperienced with this method, you can hire professional squirrel pest control.

 Keep in mind that we only aim to provide some useful information about squirrels in general.
 We cannot guarantee that the rodents you're dealing with corresponds to the same description.